 A Virtual Private Network (VPN) offers a secure connection to the internet.
 It will generally encrypt the data one sends over the internet in a link to protect it.
-With a VPN, you’re sure to protect online privacy.
-Perhaps you’re wondering how this technology works.
-Don’t panic!
-Read through to understand how the technology offers online protection.
+With a VPN, you’re sure to protect your online privacy.
+So, how does a VPN protect me, you may wonder.
+Join us along as we uncover the answer to your question.

 Interestingly, the VPN technology has been around for quite a while, but there has been an increased interest for the past few years.
 Perhaps the increased concerns by the governments to monitor online activities fueled the whole process, or the ISPs potential to resell user data.
 Either way, we’ve got to get deep with it!